Fleet Management

 1. Artificial Intelligence (AI) and Computer Vision Functionality

 Standard dash cameras are handy for personal use.
-However, AI-powered cameras have:
+However, AI dash cams have:

-• Ability to identify stop or speed limit signs
+• The ability to identify stop or speed limit signs

-• Ability to identify fatigued or distracted driving
+• The ability to identify fatigued or distracted driving

 • Crash detection